nadyakonst/nadyakonst/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a Job in Data Analysis.
+- 🔭 I’m looking for a Job in Data Analysis as a Product Analyst.
 - 🌱 I’m currently learning Data Analytics at Yandex.Practicum
-- 📫 How to reach me: telegram / nadyakonst
+- 📫 How to reach me: (telegram) nadyakonst

 ### :hammer_and_wrench: Languages and Tools :